amarasovic/abstract-anaphora-data/README.md

 	& #sbar > #s
 	& #sbar > #wh;

-**Examples of unwanted instances**:
+**Filtered examples**:

 * WHNP: That selling of futures contract by elevators [is [what [helps keep downward pressure on crop prices during the harves]_S]_SBAR]_VP.
 * WHADJP: But some analysts [wonder [how [strong the recovery will be]_S]_SBAR]_VP.
 * WHADVP: Predictions for limited dollar losses are based largely on the pound's weak state after Mr. Lawson's resignation and the yen's inability to [strengthen substantially [when [there are dollar retreats]_S]_SBAR]_VP.
 * WHPP: He said, while dialogue is important, enough forums already [exist [in which [different intrests can express themselve]_S]_SBAR]_VP.

-(q4) for the VP-SBAR-S pattern WITH "that" as the head of the SBAR clause we require that the SBAR has exactly 2 children; others are captured:
+(q4) for the VP-SBAR-S pattern WITH "that" as the head of the SBAR clause we require that the SBAR has exactly 2 children; others are captured with:

 	#vp & #sbar & #s
 	& #vp: [cat="VP"]